Wilmington massacre: White supremacist clubs

 As the fall of 1898 approached, George Rountree, Francis Winston, and attorneys William B. McCoy, Iredell Meares, John D. Bellamy and other prominent Democrats organized white supremacist clubs, as branches of the White Government Union.
 The clubs demanded that every white man in Wilmington join them.

 Many [of the] good people were marched from their homes ... taken to headquarters, and told to sign.
 Those that did not were notified that they must leave the city ... as there was plenty of rope in the city.

 Membership in the clubs began to spread throughout the state.
 The clubs were complemented by the development of a white labor movement which was founded for the purpose of opposing blacks who were competing for jobs with whites.
 The "White Laborer's Union" got the backing of the Wilmington Chamber of Commerce and the Merchant's Association and it vowed to found a "permanent labor bureau for the purpose of procuring white labor for employers".

 The efforts of the white supremacists peaked in August 1898.
-On August 18, Alexander Manly, one of the brothers who owned Wilmington's only black newspaper, The Daily Record, published an editorial in response to a white supremacist speech that advocated lynchings of black men.
+A pro-lynching speech by Rebecca Latimer Felton from 1897 was reprinted in newspapers at various times throughout the South.
+On August 18, 1898, Alexander Manly, one of the brothers who owned Wilmington's only black newspaper, Daily Record The Daily Record, published an editorial in response to Felton's speech.
 Manly rebutted the speech by stating that white women were not raped by black men, that some willingly slept with black individuals.
 Manly was the acknowledged grandson of Governor Charles Manly and his slave, Corinne.

 Some whites were outraged by Manly's editorial.
 The outrage provided an opening for Democrats, who had taken to calling themselves "The White Man's Party".
 Democrat speakers denounced Manly's editorial by claiming there was "evidence" of the existence of predatory and emboldened blacks.